DanielCufino/devrel-public-workshops/README.md

 Let's explore the ETL DAG in more detail.

-1. Click on the DAG name (2 in screenshot of step 5.3) to get to the DAG overview.
+1. Click on the DAG name (`genai_trees`) to get to the DAG overview.
 From here you can access a lot of detailed information about this specific DAG.

 	![Screenshot of the Airflow UI showing the Grid view](/img/3-0_airflow-quickstart-genai_grid.png)